Divorce after 20 Years: A Negotiation Survival Guide

 Making the negotiation of property division (handled through the equitable distribution or community property process depending on where you live), especially critical.

-Divorce After 30 Years - What to Expect:
+Divorce after 30 Years - What to Expect:

 If you're facing legal separation or divorce after 30 years, there's an excellent chance your children are grown.
 So while you might not have to worry about things like child custody, child support or visitation schedules, your adult children will still be affected by your divorce, so don't assume they won't!